kk0000-kk/detect-new-script-action/README.md

 ### Inputs

 - githubToken - The GITHUB_TOKEN secret.
-- langueage - The language of message.
+- language - The language of message.

 ## Example